 When a cell has been marked-up, the cell will change colour to green.

 Mark-up other cells, or ranges of cells and save the spreadsheet by selecting ‘File’ -> ‘Save Spreadsheet’.

 A property can also be assigned to a marked up cell by clicking on the ‘Include a property’ check box, which will result in the drop down menu below it being enabled, and then selecting a property form this drop down menu.
 This property is then applied to the predicate in the RDF associated with the spreadsheet.

 When you open the spreadsheet normally, i.e. using Excel as opposed to RightField, any marked-up cells will be shown in yellow.
 Each yellow cell will have a drop-down list of allowed values from your chosen ontologies.

 RightField encapsulates and stores information about ontology terms used inside the spreadsheets in hidden sheets.
 This ensures that no provenance information is lost regarding the ontology version used for annotation and it allows the storage of unique identifiers for ontology terms as well as the term labels.

-The information in hidden sheets is cruicial for the extraction and storage of the spreadsheet data in other formats and for searching over the data.
+The information in hidden sheets is crucial for the extraction and storage of the spreadsheet data in other formats and for searching over the data.

-In future versions of RightField, this hidden information will also be accessible from the native, marked-up spreadsheets.
+In future versions of RightField, this hidden information may be accessible from the native, marked-up spreadsheets.